-- Monitoring (communicated and silent) behavior of services difficulties: fallible and subject to manipulation - Regulatory services responding to queries about normative positions e.g. do I have permission to...? or the obligation to... ? - Application services verifying facts on behalf of regulatory services e.g. verifying credentials - Regulatory services communicating changes in normative positions e.g. gaining/losing powers, holding/satisfying obligations, violations

-Challenges: different interpretations of norms and different qualifications of situations eFLINT - formalization of norms from a variety of sources declarative reasoning about facts, actions and duties reactive component for integration in software systems including actor-based implementation
+- Monitoring (communicated and silent) behaviour of services difficulties: fallible and subject to manipulation - Regulatory services responding to queries about normative positions e.g. do I have permission to...? or the obligation to... ? - Application services verifying facts on behalf of regulatory services e.g. verifying credentials - Regulatory services communicating changes in normative positions e.g. gaining/losing powers, holding/satisfying obligations, violations eFLINT - formalization of norms from a variety of sources declarative reasoning about facts, actions and duties reactive component for integration in software systems including actor-based implementation